-And then, every morning, fresh offerings are deposited, in their little vegetable basket: flowers, rice, stick of incense ...
+And then, every morning, fresh offerings are deposited in their small plant basket: flowers, rice, incense stick...
 All accompanied by a delicate gesture of the hand, to spread a few drops of water, a flower stuck between two fingers.

 I love this little morning ritual, it has something reassuring.
 The gods, the spirits are everywhere, so we seek to conciliate the good and appease the bad.
 On the doorstep, at the crossroads, the small baskets of offerings strew the ground.

-Something else that I like here: even the trees carry sarongs.
-Finally, trees considered sacred, those who are inhabited by a spirit.
+Another thing I like about this place: Even the trees wear sarongs.
+Finally, the trees considered sacred, those that are inhabited by a spirit.

-The black and white checkered sarong also girdles the loins of the statues guarding the entrances to the temples.
+The black and white checkered sarong also encircles the loins of the statues guarding the temple entrances.
 This black and white chessboard symbolizes what we know best as yin and yang: it is about maintaining the balance between the two forces, positive and negative, that govern the world.

-One thing I had forgotten, too, that I observed yesterday in Kuta, and today on the road to Lovina: kites.
-On the beach and in the rice fields, children and even adults play kite flying.
-There are all sizes, some quite simple, made in an ordinary plastic bag, others huge and very sophisticated, with long train waving in the wind.
+One thing I had forgotten, too, that I observed, yesterday in Kuta, and today on the road to Lovina: kites.
+On the beach and in the rice fields, children and even grown-ups play kite flying.
+There are kites of all sizes, some very simple, made out of an ordinary plastic bag, others huge and very sophisticated, with a long tail waving in the wind.

-Finally, I find with happiness these various little things that I do not pay much attention, as I'm used to it, but I like a lot in Asia: greet people with a big smile becomes the most natural thing in the world, circulate up to four or five passengers per bike too (well, not for me!), the possibility of nibbling at any time thanks to the small street vendors installed along the roads with their carts of skewers, soup or fruit ...
+Finally, I'm happy to find these various little things that I don't pay much attention to anymore, so much I'm used to them, but I like them a lot in Asia: greeting people with a big smile becomes again the most natural thing in the world, riding up to four or even five passengers on a motorbike too (well, not for me!), the possibility to be able to snack at any time thanks to the small street vendors installed along the roads with their carts of skewers, soup or fruits...

-I arrived in the North, in Lovina Beach, today ...
-Here no rollers or surfers.
-Atmosphere less flashy and more relaxed.
-I'll tell you all this tomorrow!
+I arrived in the North, in Lovina Beach, today...
+Here no rollers and no surfers.
+Less flashy and more relaxed atmosphere.
+I'll tell you all about it tomorrow!